 The proposed zone change promotes pedestrian-friendly, mixed-use development near Cherriots' Core Network.
-The properties subject to the proposed zone change are located along a Core Network frequent transit route and are proposed to be rezoned from CR or CO to MU-II.
-The MU-II zone allows residential and commercial uses, encouraging mixed-use development or redevelopment.
-The zone also includes design standards that promote pedestrian-friendly development, such as a requirement that new parking lots to be located behind or beside buildings.
+The properties subject to the proposed zone change are located along a Core Network frequent transit route.
+Some properties are proposed to be rezoned from CR or CO to MU-II, and others are proposed to be rezoned from CR to MU-III.
+The MU-II and MU-III zones allow residential and commercial uses, encouraging mixed-use development or redevelopment.
+These zones also include design standards that promote pedestrian-friendly development.
+For example, the MU-II zone requires that new parking lots to be located behind or beside buildings.